AlexiaDelorme/project-cookbook/testing/TESTING.md

 **Hypothesis:** You should be logged in to perform this test.

 **Test scenario:**
-- [x] After landing on the page, confirm that the image and title loaded succesfully.
+- [x] After landing on the page, confirm that the image and title loaded successfully.
 - [x] Confirm that the account details displayed in the form are correct and the form is not editable.
 - [x] Click on the `Edit Details` button, confirm that it takes the user to an editable form.
-- [x] Click on the `Edit Password` button, confirm that it takes the user to a form to edit its password.
+- [x] Click on the `Edit Password` button, confirm that it takes the user to a form to edit his password.
 - [x] At the bottom of the page, the user should see a small paragraph displaying "You want to delete your account?", confirm that the user can get access to the delete account form by clicking on the anchor tag "Click Here".

 **Test result:** Successful :white_check_mark: